From Chat Control to Robot Control: Implications of the Chat Control Proposal for Human-Robot Interaction: Turning Robots from Companions to Censors

 \section{Turning Robots from Companions to Censors}

 In the previous sections, we showed that the regulatory language of Chat Control could already encompass embodied systems such as service and social robots.
-We now examine how this legal logic, designed for disembodied digital speech, transforms when applied to machines that listen, move, and respond.
-Social and humanoid robots exemplify this shift most vividly.

-More than industrial tools or gadgets for amusement, social and humanoid robots represent a distinctive class of interpersonal communication media.
-Autonomous and interactive, they do not merely transmit messages but mediate presence, emotion, and intent, shaping how people express themselves across distance~\cite{zhao2006humanoid}.
-They transform communication into co-presence, an embodied exchange that transcends the mere transfer of information.
-Treating such systems as mere data channels as the Chat Control proposal implicitly does, erases this relational dimension and risks turning companionship into compliance.
+We now analyse how a legal framework originally designed for disembodied digital communication may operate when applied to systems that are physically situated, sensor-equipped, and interactive.
+Social and humanoid robots constitute a distinct form of interpersonal communication medium.
+They do not simply transmit information; rather, they mediate presence, emotion, and intention, shaping how individuals communicate across distance~\cite{zhao2006humanoid}.
+In doing so, they transform communication into a form of embodied co-presence that extends beyond the mere exchange of data.
+Interpreting such systems solely as data transmission channels, as the Chat Control proposal may implicitly suggest, overlooks this relational dimension and risks turning this companionship into compliance.

-Telepresence robots illustrate this transformation clearly, as they enable remote participation in classrooms, workplaces, and hospitals, allowing users to project their physical presence into another space.
-Similarly, remote-controlled or semi-autonomous robots used in eldercare, rehabilitation, or telemedicine bridge distance through embodied interaction.

-From a regulatory perspective, this communicative and relational capacity places social and telepresence robots squarely within the scope of the Chat Control framework.
-If interpersonal communication services are defined broadly enough to include any platform that enables the exchange of information between individuals, then robots facilitating dialogue, care, or companionship could fall under the same surveillance and scanning obligations as messaging applications.
-Yet, under such obligations, the robot that once acted as a trusted companion would become a witness and a reporter by legal design.
-In this way, regulations that aim to safeguard users risk undermining the very conditions of human–robot trust, turning embodiment and co-presence into legally-mediated communication.
+Socially assistive robots have been proved to be effective in hospitals, elderly care centers, occupational health centers, private homes, and educational institutions \cite{aymerich2023socially}.
+Telepresence robots enable remote participation in classrooms~\cite{johannessen2023student}, workplaces (e.g. Double robot \cite{double3}), and healthcare settings, thereby allowing users to project aspects of their physical presence into distant environments.
+Likewise, remote-controlled or semi-autonomous robots mediate interaction across distance through embodied engagement.
+From a regulatory standpoint, this communicative capacity may place social and telepresence robots within the potential scope of the Chat Control framework.
+As these robots enable the exchange of information between individuals, the dialogue facilitated by them, hence the care and companionship components of such exchange, could become subject to similar surveillance or content-scanning obligations proposed for traditional messaging platforms.
+Such obligations would reshape the role of these systems, shifting them from trusted interaction partners to intermediaries that are legally required to monitor and potentially report user communications.